Interprofessional Healthcare Case Competition Overview:

 - Health professions students from any degree or discipline may compete.

-- Form a team of 4-5 students, with at least three different degrees/professions represented.
+- Create a team of 4-5 students, with at least three different degrees/professions represented.
+Or apply as an individual to be placed on an Interprofessional team.

 - Each team member will pay a $35 registration fee.